BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 If your Bitcoin transaction is stuck, and you're sender, you can resend it using RBF (replace-by-fee).
-However, that's not all that RBF can use: it's generally a powerful and multipurpose feature that allows Bitcoin senders to recreate transactions for a variety of reasons.
+However, that's not all that RBF can do: it's generally a powerful and multipurpose feature that allows Bitcoin senders to recreate transactions for a variety of reasons.

 > **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.12.0, which means that by now most miners should be using it.
-However, it only reached full maturity in the Bitcoin core wallet Bitcoin Core v 0.14.0.
+However, it only reached full maturity in the Bitcoin core wallet with Bitcoin Core v 0.14.0.

 ## Opt-In for RBF

 RBF is an opt-in Bitcoin feature.
 Transactions are only eligible for using RBF if they've been created with a special RBF flag.
-This is done by setting their sequence number (which is typically set automatically, so that it's more than 0 and less than 0xffffffff-1.
-(4294967294).
+This is done by setting a transaction's sequence number (which is typically set automatically), so that it's more than 0 and less than 0xffffffff-1 (4294967294).

-This is simply done by adding a `sequence` variable to the vins:
+This is accomplished simply  by adding a `sequence` variable to the `vins`:
 ```
 $ rawtxhex=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout', "sequence": 1 } ]''' outputs='''{ "'$recipient'": 0.1, "'$changeaddress'": 0.9 }''')
 ```